 continue along Burg (Burgemeester) de Beaufort weg, into Leusden.
 This is the north end of the suburbanised village, the old village centre is further south.

 cross Groene Zoom, and go straight on.
-At the end of Burgemeester de Beaufort weg, at the crossing with Zwarte weg / Hamerveldse weg, go slightly right, and then straight on, to the new shops.
+At the end of Burgemeester de Beaufort weg, at the crossing with Zwarte weg, go slightly right, and then straight on, to the new shops.

-go straight on, passing the shops and the new housing.
+go straight on, between the new buildings.
 Last shops for 20 km!
-You cycle onto Ashchatter weg, but there is no sign here with that name.
-Go straight on.
+You cycle onto Ashchatter weg, again go straight on.

 cross Midden weg, and continue along Ashchatter weg, to exit Leusden.
 After the last houses, cross the new cycle bridge.